nodecg/awesome-nodecg/README.md

 * [nodecg-toggle](https://github.com/NodeCGElements/nodecg-toggle) - Toggles the boolean state of a Replicant.
 * [nodecg-toast](https://github.com/NodeCGElements/nodecg-toast) - An implementation of paper-toast designed to work well in NodeCG dashboard panels.
 * [nodecg-replicant-input](https://github.com/NodeCGElements/nodecg-replicant-input) - A [`<paper-input>`](https://github.com/PolymerElements/paper-input) element that has two-way binding with a Replicant.
-* [nodecg-corner-select](https://github.com/NodeCGElements/nodecg-corner-select) - A UI element for selecting one of four corners, useful when making graphics that the user may need to reposition.
+* [nodecg-position-select](https://github.com/NodeCGElements/nodecg-position-select) - A UI element for quickly selecting a position preset, useful when making graphics that the user may need to reposition.
 * [nodecg-replicant](https://github.com/NodeCGElements/nodecg-replicant) - A declarative way of using Replicants, best used as part of other Polymer elements.

 ## Complete Systems